Crowfield Plantation Goose Creek Berkeley County

 - Location Goose Creek, St. James Goose Creek Parish, Berkeley County

-Off US 176 in Crowfield Plantation neighboorhood
+Off US 176 in Crowfield Plantation neighborhood, 300 Hamlet Circle

 - Other names Bannockburn (5, p.
 18)

 - Current status The land has been developed into residential and commercial areas.
 The remains of Crowfield House and Gardens are protected with a conservation easement that allows continued archaeological study.